-The assurance level is an NNSA AL 3, Methodically Tested and Checked, and the minimum strength of function is SOF-medium.
+The assurance level is NNSA AL 4 and the minimum strength of function is SOF-medium.

 1.4 Conventions

 This document is organized based on Annex B of Part 1 of the Common Criteria.
 There are several deviations in the organization of this profile.
 First, rather than being a separate section, the application notes have been integrated with requirements and indicated as notes.
 Likewise, the rationale has been integrated where appropriate.